 Castle Leslie, County Monaghan

-Next on our list of the best places to stay in Ireland is the romantic & secluded luxury Castle Leslie.
+Next on the list of the best places to stay in Ireland is the romantic & secluded luxury Castle Leslie.
 Located in County Monaghan, the place has played host to some of the world’s most renowned celebrities from Paul McCartney to Marianne Faithfull.

 This castle hotel will definitely make for a great place to stay in Ireland as it has so much to offer those visiting.